Nnisik/fullstack-photo-album-app/README.md

-# Fullstack Cats Photo Album App
+# Online Photo Album App
 ## Table of Contents
 - [About this project](#about-this-project)
   - [Build with](#build-with)